As a director of a limited company, you must:

 - register for Self Assessment and send a personal Self Assessment tax return every year

-You don’t need to register for Self Assessment or send a tax return if your company is a non-profit organisation (for example, a charity) and you didn’t get any pay or benefits, like a company car.
+You do not need to register for Self Assessment or send a tax return if your company is a non-profit organisation (for example, a charity) and you did not get any pay or benefits, like a company car.

 You can hire other people to manage some of these things day-to-day (for example, an accountant) but you’re still legally responsible for your company’s records, accounts and performance.

-You may be fined, prosecuted or disqualified if you don’t meet your responsibilities as a director.
+You may be fined, prosecuted or disqualified if you do not meet your responsibilities as a director.

 Contact your professional adviser or trade association to find out more.